johnchadwell/DDD-JayCh/RecipeREADME.md

 ## Objectives

 In addition to creating a design model I wanted to go further and evaluate how my design would affect development activities.
-So I chose to build a web front end a backend REST API along with the design Class library.
+So I chose to build 3 projects: web front end, backend REST API and a Class library.

 ## Pull the source code